 اللهُ أكْبَرُ اللهُ أكْبَرُلاَ الَهَ الاَّ اللهُ وَ اللهُ أكْبَرُ اللهُ أكْبَرُ وَ لِلهِ اَلْحَمْدُ

-The Takbir should be recited until Asr on the 13th Dhul Hijjah, especially after the fardh prayers.
+The Takbir should recite until Asr on the 13th Dhul Hijjah, especially after the fard prayers.

-After the Ramy, the pilgrims sacrifice an animal.
-This is usually included in the Hajj pacakages.
-After the sacrifice, the men shave their hair and the women cut approximately one inch of hair.
+After the Ramy, the pilgrims sacrifice an animal and usually included in the Hajj packages.
+After the sacrifice, the men shave their hair, and the women cut approximately one inch of hair.

-With this completed, the Ihram is partially lifted, allowing the pilgrim to wear normal clothes.
-However, the pilgrim is still forbidden from engaging in marital relations.
+With this completed, the Ihram is partially lifted, allowing the pilgrim to wear regular clothes.
+However, the pilgrim is forbidden from engaging in marital relations.

 With all these rites completed, the pilgrim heads to Makkah to perform the second most important pillar of Hajj: Tawaaf-al-Ifadah.
 10th ajj

-The pilgrim completes seven circumambulations of the Ka’bah, walking normally.
+The pilgrim completes seven circumambulations of the Kaaba, walking regularly.

-After the Tawaf, pray 2 rak’at salah at Maqaam Ibrahim as before
+After the Tawaf, pray two rakyat Salah at Maqam Ibrahim as before

-Then perfrom Sa’ee (seven circuits between Safa and Marwah)
+Then perform Sa’ee (seven circuits between Safa and Marwah)